 OBIEE Delivers Email Inbox

 Here is the default behavior of a simple answers report.
-The left-most column is modeled with a hiearchy and drill-down is enabled when viewed in Answers/Dashboard.
+The left-most column is modeled with a hierarchy and drill-down is enabled when viewed in Answers/Dashboard.

 Here is what we want to provide to our users in an email notification.
 As you can see, in the Outlook Express status bar, this link is pointing to a Google™ search and we have actually pulled in the column value into the URL that the user will click and be able to navigate.